ZQiannnn/hybris_dev/6.3/README.md

 ### Volume
 ```
 /opt/hybris/data: Hybris Persistent Data
-/u01/packages/binaries: Hybris Binaries Data (You should provider HYBRIS.zip,JREBEL.zip in this path)
 /root/.ssh: If you use git protocol，you provide your ssh file in this path
 ```